Latest News

 Weekly gain on gold heads, US-Iran truce at the forefront

-The U.S. Dollar?was on course for a drop of a week, making gold priced in greenbacks cheaper for holders other currencies.
-The data showed that U.S. consumers prices rose by the most in four years during March, as war-related oil prices soared and tariffs continued to be passed through.
+The data showed that U.S. consumers prices rose the most since?nearly 4 years in March, as oil prices rose and tariffs continued to be passed through.

 A persistently high level of inflation restricts central banks' ability cut interest rates.
-Although bullion can be seen as a hedge against inflation, geopolitical unrest and uncertainty, it loses its appeal in an environment of high interest rates due to the lack of yield.
+Although bullion can be used as a hedge to protect against inflation and geopolitical uncertainties, its appeal diminishes when rates are high due to the lack of yield.

 (source: Reuters)